tek-aevl/umupdateold/README.md

-# umupdate is just a basic updater.
+# umupdate contaiins a few srcripts for automation of mass updates over multiple devices.